autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-a-diff-drive-vehicle.md

 where $l$ denotes wheel tread.

-For general requirements for `vehicle_interface` package, please refer to [the description of `vehicle_interface`](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/) for detail.
+For information about other factors that need to be considered when creating a `vehicle_interface` package, refer to the [`vehicle_interface` component page](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).

 ### 2.2 Set an appropriate `wheel_base`